-The modern Kappo-style Japanese cuisine restaurant "SUN", as an izakaya and as an upmarket Japanese restaurant, it attracts many gourmands.
+"SUN", a modern Kappo-style restaurant where you can enjoy Japanese cuisine casually, has been attracting many gourmets.
 The name of the restaurant "粲 (San)" has an image of white rice and lavishness of Japanese cooking, with the word “Sun” suggesting a place with bright and positive vibe.

 The “Chef’s Choice” course uses seasonal ingredients according to the 24 Solar Terms.
 The “Kasugyu” is a dish not to be missed, it is Japanese black wagyu that is marinated in sake lees for 7 days and 18 days.